 November 30, 2020

-Our client had a vision for a new cinema to help improve the social life and built environment of the town.
-He approached Dualchas in late summer 2018, and just over two years later the building is open for business.
+He approached Glasgow architects, Dualchas in late summer 2018, and just over two years later the building was opened for business.

 This required a remarkable team effort over a short space of time to achieve planning, building warrant, demolition, construction, commissioning, specialist installations and an opening event, all within two years.

 The scale of the pitched roof forms is reminiscent of local village halls and distillery warehouses.
 The stone of the front block was reclaimed from a derelict sheep fank, and the bold red roof was a specific request of the client’s and has become an important part of the cinema’s graphic identity.

-This project illustrates that a vision can be developed and delivered in a relatively short space of time to produce a bespoke building that the town can be proud of.
-The opening of the cinema is the start of an exciting new chapter for the town centre, and the long-term social and economic benefits will be felt for generations.
+This project illustrates that a vision can be developed and delivered in a relatively short space of time to produce a bespoke new building that the town of Fort William can be proud of.
+We hope the new cinema space can bring joy and prosperity to Fort Wiliam for many years to come!